 This resource, from the American Speech-Language-Hearing Association, provides tips to promote children’s speech development.
 The activities are organized by children’s ages (birth to 2 years, 2 to 4 years, and 4 to 6 years).

-- Year 2007 Position Statement: Principles and Guidelines for Early Hearing Detection and Intervention Programs (Joint Committee on Infant Hearing)
+Principles and Guidelines for Early Hearing Detection and Intervention Programs

 This site, created and run by the Childhood Apraxia of Speech Association of North America (CASANA), contains numerous resources, including a library of articles on childhood apraxia and an “SLP Start Guide” that outlines important information about childhood apraxia for speech-language professionals.

 Hearing loss is the number one birth defect in America, affecting approximately 12,000 newborns every year.
-John Eichwald discusses the importance of early intervention in newborns.
+John Eichwald discusses the importance of early intervention in newborns in this podcast.

 Practice Guides with adaptations give ideas on how to make literacy learning activities accessible for young children with disabilities.

 Centers for Disease Control and Prevention—Hearing Loss in Children

 This portion of the CDC Web site provides information for families and health professionals.
 The site contains statistics, research, and resources, including information about the Early Hearing Detection and Intervention (EHDI) programs and an online parent guide to infant hearing loss.